The Refugee and Immigrant Well-being Project (RIWP)

-The Refugee and Immigrant Well-being Project (RWIP) is an annual, 9-month long program pairing students from the University of New Mexico with refugee and immigrant families who work together to in the mobilize community resources and engage in mutual learning and advocacy.
-For more information on the RWIP course, visit rwp.unm.edu.
+The Refugee and Immigrant Well-being Project (RIWP) is a 9-month-long annual program that pairs students from the University of New Mexico (UNM) with newcomer families.
+Together, they work to mobilize community resources, foster mutual learning, and engage in advocacy efforts.
+For more information about the RIWP course, visit rwp.unm.edu.

 The Learning Circles